-[208] The Abuse of Market Information (Issuers) MSG does not include provisions related to market manipulation, to obligations of participants on the emission allowances market, and to financial instruments other than listed bonds and shares.
+(202) The Abuse of Market Information (Issuers) MSG does not include provisions related to market manipulation, to obligations of participants on the emission allowances market, and to financial instruments other than listed bonds and shares.
 It also does not include the provisions of Regulation (EU) No. 1227/2011 ("REMIT").

-(209) Primary Italian legislation (the Consolidated Law on Financial Intermediation) has been adapted to European legislation (Market Abuse Regulation No. 596/2014/EU and related delegated acts) by way of Legislative Decree No. 107 of August 10, 2018, which came into effect on September 29, 2018.
+(203) Primary Italian legislation (the Consolidated Law on Financial Intermediation) has been adapted to European legislation (Market Abuse Regulation No. 596/2014/EU and related delegated acts) by way of Legislative Decree No. 107 of August 10, 2018, which came into effect on September 29, 2018.
 With regard to Italian regulations, the amendments to the Rules for Issuers and the Markets with Consob Resolution No. 19925 of March 22, 2017, in order to adapt them to the European Market Abuse Regulation, came into effect on April 29, 2017.
 Furthermore, in October 2017 Consob issued its guidelines concerning the handling of inside information.
 Furthermore, in 2019 ESMA started the process to revise the "MAR Regulation" with a consultation that ended on November 29, 2019.
-Publication of the Final Report is expected in spring 2020.
-On December 11, 2019 EU Regulation No. 2019/2115 on the "promotion of the use of SME growth markets "was published in the Official Journal of the European Union, amending, among other things, the MAR Regulation.
-These amendments will apply from January 1, 2021.
+On September 24, 2020 ESMA published the "Final Report - MAR Review Report" with the results of the consultation.
+The document was transmitted to the European Commission.
+On December 11, 2019 EU Regulation No. 2019/2115 on the "promotion of the use of SME growth markets" was published in the Official Journal of the European Union, amending, among other things, the MAR Regulation.
+These amendments will apply from January 1st, 2021.
 Finally, on July 17, 2019, Consob began a consultation on the "Guidelines on transactions on own shares in an intact market context" with the aim of providing issuers with indications on the methods of implementation of transactions in own shares, reducing the risk of committing market abuse offences.
-The consultation ended on September 19, 2019, but as of the date of approval of this Report, the final document has not been published.
+In order to facilitate the application of the rules concerning the identification of Eni Inside Information, a mapping of the Eni Relevant Information is provided, along with supporting examples.